Iam-Naga-Sai/Sprint-Meet-Summarizer/README.md

 * `PUT /api/action-items/{id}/status` — mark a task Pending / In progress / Completed
 * `POST /api/meetings/{id}/send-email` — email the summary

-## Good to know

-* Keep test clips short and use video/audio — Whisper caps uploads around 25 MB.
-* On the free Render tier the services sleep when idle and the demo database is reset from time to time, so the live link is best for a quick look, not permanent storage.